Staffordshire Bull Terrier

 1. Ears

-Staffy dogs have small to medium-size ears that are either erect at the base and folded slightly back (known as rose) or half-pricked.
+These dogs have small- to medium-size ears that are either alert and folded slightly back (known as a rose shape) or alert and folded forward at the top (known as half-pricked).

 2. Eyes